Port of Corpus Christi: History

 A statewide celebration was held in 1926 to officially open the Port of Corpus Christi for business.
 The first commodity to leave the Port was cotton from Aransas Compress Company.
 Ten years after the Port of Corpus Christi officially opened for operations, oil overtook cotton as the primary commodity moving through the gateway.
 By that time, the Port’s channel had been deepened to 32 feet to accommodate the growth in cargo volumes seen over that decade.

 A new industrial canal, nearly two miles in length, and turning basin had been constructed a few years prior to accommodate the Port’s first industrial customer – Southern Alkali Corporation – in the first instance of lengthening the channel toward the west.
 And new lighting had been installed across the entire ship channel to adequately facilitate night navigation by vessels.

 In subsequent years, the channel would see additional, incremental improvements to its depth and width, while the Port of Corpus Christi also continued its expansion westward.
 It added a new turning basin near Tule Lake, then another stretch of channel to what would become the Viola Turning Basin.

 The Corpus Christi Ship Channel’s current depth of 45 feet was completed in 1990, 22 years after the project was authorized by Congress in 1968.
 Shortly after the 45-froot dredging project was finished, Congress gave authorization to further study improvements to the Corpus Christi Ship Channel, including the extension and deepening of the La Quinta Channel Extension.
-That work was authorized in the Water Resources and Development Act of 2007 and completed in 2013.
+That work was authorized in the Water Resources Development Act of 2007 and completed in 2013.
 As part of that 2007 authorization, Congress also set the new proposed depth of the Corpus Christi Ship Channel to 54 feet Mean Lower Low Water (MLLW).

 The Port of Corpus Christi and U.S. Army Corps of Engineers entered into a Project Partnership Agreement on September 9, 2017 for construction of the main channel (widening and deepening), as well as new barge lanes.
-The Corpus Christi Ship Channel Improvement Project, once completed in 2023, will widen the channel to 530 feet and deepen it to 54 feet MLLW.
+The Corpus Christi Ship Channel Improvement Project, completed in 2025, widened the channel to 530 feet and deepened it to 54 feet MLLW.

 Cargo

-The Port of Corpus Christi in 2021 handled 6,843 vessels and over 167 million tons of cargo, the latter of which was a new monthly record in the Port’s history.
-The Port of Corpus Christi is the nation’s leading export gateway for crude oil and No. 2 gateway for exports of liquefied natural gas.
-The first export of crude oil to be shipped from the United States following the lifting of a federal ban on American crude in 2015 was from the Port of Corpus Christi.
+The Corpus Christi Port in 2023 moved over 203 million tons of cargo, with crude exports amounting to approximately 126.1 million tons—a 12.5% increase compared to the same period in the previous year.
+LNG exports also saw a significant rise, at 16.3 million tons—an 81.2% increase compared to 2022.

 That shipment was aboard the Theo T tanker, which carried crude oil overseas from NuStar Energy LP’s dockside facility in the Port of Corpus Christi.
 The Port of Corpus Christi, as of August 2022, holds roughly 60 percent of the U.S. crude oil market share.

-In 2021, the top 5 commodities for the Port of Corpus Christi were:
+In 2024, the top 5 commodities for the Port of Corpus Christi were: